lukeephilips/MrFixIt-rails/README.md

 ## Description

+To be honest, I'm embarrassed by this work.
+Starting from badly built app through my for a loop and I definitely need to find some resources to learn AJAX better.
+I thought I knew enough to get by, but I'm once again lost in the mysteries of JavaScript.
+While I technically did use AJAX to accomplish the requirements, it looks and feels worse than if I'd just used pure Ruby.
+My tests pass but they don't actually accomplish anything.
+BOOOOOOOOO! :(

 users can:
 Users can register for basic user accounts.
 These accounts allow them to post jobs.
 Basic users can log into their accounts.